PaloAltoNetworks/MobileSkillet/README.md

 Then point your browser to localhost:9999.

 From Panhandler use the drop down menu to import MobileSkillet:
-* <b>Repository Name:</b> MobileSkillet
+* <b>Repository Name:</b> MobileSkillet - 8.1
 * <b>Git Repository HTTPS URL:</b> https://github.com/PaloAltoNetworks/MobileSkillet.git
 * <b>Branch:</b> panos_v8.1

-After a successful import you should see 5 configuration snippets in your Template library under Pan-OS.
-* Mobile SIGTRAN Configuration
-* Mobile RAN Configuration
-* Mobile Roaming Configuration
+After a successful import you should a MobileSkillet collection.
+If you navigate to that collection you should see a "9.0 Mobile TAP Mode PoC" skillet.
+This template will configure a Palo Alto Networks firewall with a tap interface, security policies, appropriate profiles (GTP, SCTP, etc.) and other configuration settings useful during a Tap mode PoC.

+Current Actions taken by this Skillet:

-* Activation of GTP and SCTP capabilities
+* Configure NTP and DNS settings
-* Mobile Basline Configuration

-Always run "Activation of GTP and SCTP capabilities" first, then "Mobile Baseline Configuration".
-From there you can run RAN/Roaming/SIGTRAN as needed.
+* Enable SCTP and GTP functionality in system settings
+* Set the disk quotas for logs
+* Create a zone "TAPZONE" and put the selected interface into it
+* Assign a Zone Protection Profile "IPOnly" that blocks non-IPv4, non-IPv6 and non-VLAN ethertypes
+* Creata an SCTP Protection Profile with filtering functions for DIAMETER and SIGTRAN
+* Create a GTP Protection Profile with GTP-U inspection and allowed logging settings for watermarking GTP
+* Create a Vulnerability Profile with suitable exceptions for Flood and Bruteforce protection
+* Configure Forwarding of Threat and GTP logs to the [Safe Networking](https://github.com/PaloAltoNetworks/safe-networking) server you specify (must be version 3.5 or later for GTP logs)
+* Create an Address Object "h_UEPool___1" for the mobile subscriber endpoints
+* Create a basic Security Policy that sorts the traffic by App-ID based rules

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/PaloAltoNetworks/MobileSkillet/CONTRIBUTING.md) for details on how you can help contribute to this project.